 False.
-AudioEye is solving technical issues with technology, remediating issues of accessibility on existing websites without altering the form or function of a site and helping companies mitigate risk.
+AudioEye is solving technical issues with technology, remediating issues of accessibility on existing websites without altering the form or function of a site, and helping companies mitigate risk.
 From Day 1, the AudioEye technology identifies and fixes the most common issues of accessibility – all behind the scenes.
-AudioEye goes beyond accessibility to enhance usability for all site visitors, but especially aging populations with low vision, the nearly 1 in 10 people with dyslexia, and anyone who better understands information by listening rather than reading.
+AudioEye goes beyond accessibility to enhance usability for all site visitors, especially aging populations with low vision, the nearly 1 in 10 people with dyslexia, and anyone who better understands information by listening rather than reading.
 The Ally Toolbar, which is part of the AudioEye Ally Managed Service, addresses these and a range of disability use cases (or needs).

 - For more information about AudioEye, please contact your Customer Success Manager.